 |Weight:||1 – 4 kg (2 – 9 lbs)|

 |No. of Species:

+The kakapo is a chubby-looking bird that has a rather funny appearance compared to other parrots, and other birds in general.
 It has a large grey beak, short legs, large feet, short wings and a short tail.
-This bird also has a finely blotched yellow-green plumage with an obvious facial disc.
-It is also a chubby looking bird that has a rather funny appearance compared to other parrots and other birds in general.
+It also has a finely blotched yellow-green plumage with an obvious facial disc of whiskers.

 Interesting Kakapo Facts